-Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates the number of patients receiving treatment in mental health institutions the extent of their needs and length of care.
-Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 (Cat. no. HWE 53) and AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2010-11 (Cat. no. HWE 57) 2008-09 2010-11 2010-11
+Data a Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates the number of patients receiving treatment in mental health institutions the extent of their needs and length of care Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 2010-11 2013-14 2013-14 (continued l next page

-Service use measures: The service use measures that are used by the AIHW as proxies for the cost drivers of expenditure on mental health institutions are: the number of patients receiving treatment in mental health institutions the extent of their needs and length of care.
+AIHW method Service use measures: The service use measures that are used by the AIHW as proxies for the cost drivers of expenditure on mental health institutions are: the number of patients receiving treatment in mental health institutions the extent of their needs and length of care.
 Indigenous status under-identification: The AIHW completed an assessment of the level of Indigenous under-identification in admitted patient separations data in all states and territories by comparing hospital records with results from patient interviews (the hospital audit study).
 The audit of Indigenous identification levels in hospital admission records was undertaken by interviewing a sample of admitted patients in public hospitals about their Indigenous status and comparing it with the Indigenous status information recorded on the hospital's admission records.
-The audit is used to derive under-identification factors, which are then used in the compilation of admitted patient expenditure estimates in public hospitals.
+The audit is used to derive Indigenous under-identification factors, which are then used in the compilation of admitted patient expenditure estimates in public hospitals.
 Service delivery cost differential: The AIHW calculates the cost differential using estimates from the AIHW Hospital Morbidity Costing Model, which applies Diagnosis Related Group weights and length of stay adjustments to both Aboriginal and Torres Strait Islander and non-Indigenous cases at the individual hospital level.
 This approach takes into account differences in case-mix and also the cost of providing treatment in different types of hospitals in different regions.